Birrellc/Navigating-Newcastle/README.md

 - itsdangerous which provides various helpers to pass data to untrusted environments and return it safely.
 - Jinja2 which is a templating language for Python
 - WTforms which is a flexible forms validation and rendering library for Python
-- werkzueg which is used in this project to provide security by hashing user passwords
+- Werkzueg which is used in this project to provide security by hashing user passwords

 ---